nextgenusfs/amptk/docs/mac_install.md

 ```

 #####6) Test Installation
 Open terminal, navigate to the `test_data` folder of ufits.
+If you installed on Mac with homebrew, it should be here: `/usr/local/opt/ufits/libexec/test_data`.

 ```
 #test scripts on Ion PGM data